John-bju/SIL-translation-test/README.md

 # How to Use
-### Github Workflow
-Github has workflows that can be run to automate tasks, jobs, or other tedious work.
-In this case it is used to format documents and upload them to crowdin for translation.

 ### Submitting
 All submissions should be put into the "main" branch of the github repository, and should be added into the following locations based on the following types.